LizzieChall/LizzieChall/README.md

 BI dashboards, SQL deep-dives, or analytics projects in SaaS, healthcare, or fintech.
 Especially interested in work where domain knowledge changes the answer — not just the query.<br><br>

 📚 Currently Learning:<br>
-Leveling up through a BI Analytics bootcamp — SQL, Power BI, and Excel for end-to-end analysis.
+Leveling up through an Analytics bootcamp — SQL, Python, Power BI, and Excel for end-to-end analysis.
 Bringing 8 years of clinical experience and an MBA to the data layer.<br><br>

 🎨 Fun Fact:<br>
 I went from reading patient vitals to reading dashboards.
 Turns out spotting trends under pressure translates pretty well.